Davey-Gravy/daviscoledotcom/content/posts/my-computer-history.md

     {{< /timeline_item >}}

     {{< timeline_item date="circa 2013" title="My Own Computer" align="end" hr1=true hr2=true >}}
-    Now in high school, I got my first personal laptop, an Asus Zenbook UX302LA, which came with an Intel i5-4200U, 8GB RAM, a 500GB hard drive, and Windows 8 (ew).
+    I got my first personal laptop during high school, an Asus Zenbook UX302LA, featuring an Intel i5-4200U, 8GB RAM, a 500GB hard drive, and Windows 8 (ew).
 It really couldn't do anything beyond basic tasks.
 Even flash games were a bit too much for it.
 I mainly used this device for writing papers, browsing the web, and rooting Android phones like the Moto G and OnePlus's X and 3.
     {{< /timeline_item >}}

     {{< timeline_item date="circa 2014-2015" title="Power User" align="end" hr1=true hr2=true >}}
     Now a sophomore, and having been exposed to r/PCMR and DIY computer communities, I decided to build my first desktop, powered by an AMD FX-6300 and a Radeon R9 280.
 I have fond memories of finally putting everything together, hooking it up to our basement TV, and getting Battlefield 4 running on it.
-I would then play hundreds to thousands of hours of CS:GO, exposing myself to skin trading and betting on professional matches, as well as the vices associated with those.
+I would then play hundreds to thousands of hours of CS:GO, exposing myself to skin trading and betting on professional matches, as well as the vices associated with them.
     {{< /timeline_item >}}

     {{< timeline_item date="2017" title="College" align="end" hr1=true hr2=true >}}
     Going into college for mechanical engineering, I wanted a 2-in-1 form factor with power, and the Microsoft Surface Pro 5 had just come out, (allegedly) fitting the bill.
 I was vaguely aware that the Windows 2-in-1 sector was a bit of a mixed bag (understatement), but I had thought that Microsoft would have figured it out by their fifth iteration.
 Unfortunately I was incorrect, and the Surface Pro 5 ended up with poor battery life, performance that bordered on *barely* acceptable for SolidWorks and other intensive programs, and a half-baked tablet mode.
     {{< /timeline_item>}}

     {{< timeline_item date="2019" title="College #2" align="end" hr1=true hr2=true >}}
     In search of a 2-in-1 with a better tablet experience, I got fooled twice by MSFT and tried the Surface Go, equipped with a measly Intel Pentium Gold.
 All this guy could really handle was light web applications.
 The form factor was really nice, but its performance made it a non-starter for writing and computing.
     {{< /timeline_item>}}

     {{< timeline_item date="2020" title="College #3" align="end" hr1=true hr2=true >}}
     In my senior year, I then picked up a Asus ROG Strix G14 GA401.
 This might be the first laptop that I truly enjoyed using.
 The UI was snappy whether on battery or plugged in, it handled intensive CAD and engineering simulation programs well, and it retained a portable form-factor.
     {{< /timeline_item>}}

     {{< timeline_item date="Late 2022" title="Apple Silicon" align="end" hr1=true >}}
     I was curious about the M1 Macbooks when they first came out, but I prefer not to beta-test first-generation products for corporations that should offer complete experiences out of the box, so I naturally waited for the second round of M-series to come out.
 With only a 15-20% performance increase with the M2, I pulled the trigger on an base model 14" MacBook Pro off eBay.
 Gets a 10/10 rating, absolutely no real complaints in 2 years of usage.
+    {{< /timeline_item >}}

+    {{< timeline_item date="early 2023" title="Homelab" align="end" hr1=true >}}
+    By this time, I had been working at Ansys for a couple months and I got more interested in higher-end server hardware, later leading me to scavenge eBay parts to build rack-mounted servers.
     {{< /timeline_item >}}
 {{< /timeline >}}